 The candidate is expected to continuously take into account the contexts in which the students are learning (classroom, school, family, and community) as well as pre-, formative, and summative assessment information as she/he develops lesson plans and learning opportunities.
-The candidate is expected to follow the developmental procedures for planning, writing, and implementing lessons as outlined below, especially during the fall quarter student teaching assignment.
+The candidate is expected to follow the developmental procedures for planning, writing, and implementing lessons as outlined below.
 Taking into account the experiences and abilities of each teacher candidate as she/he enters the second student teaching assignment in the spring quarter, the outlined time frame below may be modified.

 - 1. During weeks one and two of the assignment, the teacher candidate plans with the mentor teacher and works with individuals, small groups, and the whole class as appropriate. - 2.
-During weeks three and four, the teacher candidate takes responsibility for 2-3 days of the week's assessment, planning, teaching, and management responsibilities.
-The candidate consults with the mentor and must provide the mentor with lesson plans for feedback on the Friday prior to teaching. - 3.
+During weeks three and four, the elementary school teacher candidate takes responsibility for 2-3 days of the week's assessment, planning, teaching, and management responsibilities or for half days for those weeks.
+The middle and high school teacher candidate takes on those same responsibilities for two or three periods a day.
+The candidate consults with the mentor and must provide the mentor with lesson plans or lesson plan outlines for feedback on the Friday prior to teaching. - 3.
 During week four, five, or six, the teacher candidate assumes independent responsibility for the entire week for assessing, planning, teaching, and management.
-The candidate must consult with the mentor as she/he plans and then submit plans to the mentor the Friday prior to the week the plans will be implemented unless the mentor designates a different schedule.
+The candidate must consult with the mentor as she/he plans and then submit plans or outlines of plans to the mentor the

-- 4. During the remaining weeks of the assignment, the teacher candidate continues to plan independently (including plans for assessment, teaching, and management), following an approved deadline procedure for review of plans. - 5.
+- Friday prior to the week the plans will be implemented unless the mentor designates a different schedule. - 4.
+During the remaining weeks of the assignment, the teacher candidate continues to plan independently (including plans for assessment, teaching, and management), following an approved deadline procedure for review of plans. - 5.
 If possible, the candidate should gradually taper off her/his involvement in assessing, planning, teaching, and management and be provided with time the last week of the quarter to visit other classrooms and schools.